kyma-project/telemetry-manager/docs/contributor/benchmarks/README.md

 </div>

-> **NOTE:** The expected throughput for the MetricPipeline receiver is ~4K metrics/sec for single pipeline scenario in other hand for multi pipeline scenario the expected throughput is ~3K metrics/sec on receiver side and exported data should be 3 time of received spans.
-The backpressure scenarios should return the exporter queue size between ~300 and 512 for both single and multi pipeline scenarios and the MetricPipeline instances should not crash.
+> **NOTE:** The expected throughput for the MetricPipeline receiver on the receiver side is ~4K metrics/sec for single-pipeline scenarios and ~3K metrics/sec for multi-pipeline scenarios.
+Exported data should be 3 times the received spans.
+The backpressure scenarios should return the exporter queue size between ~300 and 512 for both, single- and multi-pipeline scenarios; and the MetricPipeline instances should not crash.
-> Typical memory usage for MetricPipeline instances is in average for single pod ~150MB and CPU usage is ~1.5 for non-backpressure scenarios (multi pipeline scenario expect slightly higher) , with backpressure scenarios the expected memory usage is significantly higher than non-backpressure scenarios on CPU side it should be less than non-backpressure scenarios since fewer data processed and exported compare to non-backpressure scenario.
+> On average, memory usage for MetricPipeline instancesis ~150MB for a single Pod, and CPU usage is ~1.5 for non-backpressure scenarios (multi pipeline scenario expect slightly higher).
+In backpressure scenarios, the behaviour is different: The expected CPU usage should be less than in non-backpressure scenarios, because less data is processed and exported compared to non-backpressure scenarios.
+The expected memory usage is significantly higher than in non-backpressure scenarios.

 #### Metric Agent